prody/ProDy-website/tutorials/cryoem_tutorial/em_analysis.rst

 since there is no correspondence between the beads and the residues of the protein.
 For simplicity, here we use the k-nearest neighbors algorithm to find 20 closest residues in the atomic model to a given pseudo-atom.
-Then we create an one-to-one mapping by assigning the closest residue, or the next closest if it is already assigned, to a pseudo-atom.
+Then we create a one-to-one mapping by assigning the closest residue, or the next closest if it is already assigned, to a pseudo-atom.
 Note that this is by no means the optimal one-to-one mapping, and for more complicated methods which guarantees the optimal mapping, see for example "stable marriage problem".